smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_chains.md

 ##temp_sp_determine_reverse_paths
 ```

-Note: Although these are global temporary procedures, they must be executed within the same session in which they are created.
+⚠️ Although these are global temporary procedures, they must be executed within the same session in which they are created.
 Running them in a new session will result in an error ("String or binary data would be truncated...")

 ---